jussihi/TaRu_Hardy/README.md

  - Initial COM port connection
  - Rudimentary logging system
  - Fetching of target configuration, shown on the preferences tab as a list
+ - Fetching of target HITS

 ### What does not work:

  - COM port reconnection in case of changed port/failed connection
- - Fetchable command HITS not yet implemented

 ### Future functionality: